maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

 Before we dive into the File System Route API, let’s recall that directory [`src/pages` has special routing powers in Gatsby](https://www.gatsbyjs.com/docs/reference/routing/creating-routes/#routes-defined-in-srcpages).
 Any React component in this directory is turned into a page whose route corresponds to the file path.
-This is called file-system based routing.
+This is called file-system-based routing.

 ## Generating pages for an entire collection with collection routes

-With the File System Route API you can place React components in `src/pages` that have additional information encoded in their filename and/or pathname.
+With the File System Route API, you can place React components in `src/pages` that have additional information encoded in their filename and/or pathname.
-Component `src/pages/posts/{Post.title}.js` with `{}` notation in the filename triggers page generation for each GraphQL `Post` node. `{Post.title}` is interpreted as node selection query to select a collection of nodes from which to create pages and their routes.
-In this example Gatsby creates this query under the hood
+Component `src/pages/posts/{Post.title}.js` with `{}` notation in the filename triggers page generation for each GraphQL `Post` node. `{Post.title}` is interpreted as a node selection query to select a collection of nodes from which to create pages and their routes.
+In this example, Gatsby creates this query under the hood

 ```graphql